sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Win + Arrow Keys = Window Positions.
 - Sometimes, file explorer's under titlebar path navigator = to open cmd or other stuff.
 - Learn the workspace.
 Learn the keymaps.
 And use as much keymaps as possible.
 Master them.
+- Win + Search = Search Application to launch or Use Taskbar or Desktop.

 Terminal:
 - Color for all BG: #0c0c0c, FG: #cccccc.